 Addressing environmental issues in conjunction with making golf facilities economically efficient and socially inclusive will enable golf clubs to be managed more sustainably.

-The Scottish Golf Environment Group (SGEG), a wholly owned subsidiary of the Scottish Golf Union (SGU), is here to help clubs address environmental issues.
-We are funded by the SGU, The R&A and Scottish Natural Heritage (SNH) and further supported by many more key national golfing and environmental partners.
+The Scottish Golf Environment Group (SGEG) is a wholly owned subsidiary of the Scottish Golf Union (SGU), and is here to support clubs address their environmental issues and manage their courses and clubhouses for a sustainable future.